pylhc/pylhc.github.io/docs/resources/howto/wiki.md

 === "Tabbed List"

-    All lists are already arranged in a tabbed list.
-    The code to create one looks like this.
+    The code to create a tabbed list, like the one we are in right now:

     ```markdown
     === "Entry 1"